AdamBoley/Exam-Scores-Analysis/README.md

 Notebook `09-conclusions.ipynb` rounds up all of my observations during the model training process.
 I decided the transpose the confusion matrices and classification reports from all three classification model notebooks into markdown table format.
 I then discussed my observations.

+### A note on label maps

+Though the machine learning models are all 2-bin classification models trained on datasets discretised using the EqualFrequencyDiscretiser, they have different label maps, or names for the 2 classes.
+This is because of where the split (or break-point, as I call it) between the classes in the EqualFrequencyDiscretiser occurs:

+- In the math_score model, the split occurs at 66.5.
+The mean value of the math_score is 66.4.
+As a decimal value, no student can exactly score the mean value, so I have designated the classes as **below average** and **above average**.

+- In the reading_score model, the split occurs at 70, where the mean value is 69.
+Therefore, students can score the mean score.
+Those who do are sorted into the lower-scoring class.
+Hence, I have designated the classes as **average or below** and **better than average**.
+This is not ideal, but as I have described above, the attempt to set the break-point manual using the ArbitraryDiscretiser produced poor recall scores, and so was not used.

+- In the writing_score model, the split occurs at 68, where the mean value is 67.7.
+As a decimal value, no student can exactly score the mean value, so I have designated the classes as **below average** and **above average**.

 ## Hypothesis validation

 Each of the project's hypotheses are validated in the sections of notebooks `03-data-analysis-2` and `04-data-analysis-3` that examine them.
 The hypotheses are also validated in the Hypothesis Validation page of the [Streamlit dashboard](https://student-exam-scores-analysis.herokuapp.com/).
 However, since the hypotheses are laid down in the Readme, it is useful to validate them here as well.